cscorley/dissertation/chapters/5_discussion/1_flt.md

 that historical simulation more accurately portrays the system over time as it more accurately captures the correct state of the system (i.e., the source code entities) at the point in time when querying is done.
-Since querying on the batch models is after the model is completely trained, there may be source code entities that do not exist in the system anymore that were at one time changed to complete a certain task.
+Since querying on the batch models is after the model is trained, there may be source code entities that do not exist in the system anymore that were at one time changed to complete a certain task.
 Again, the historical simulation better captures this scenario.

 #### Batch snapshot are better than batch changeset *and* changesets in the simulated environment are better than batch changesets